tr4m0ryp/Automated-Coin-maker-Solana/README.md

 # Automated-Coin-maker-Solana
 This is a user-friendly tool designed to help you create and mint your own memecoin on the Solana blockchain.
-Whether you're a seasoned developer or a crypto enthusiast, MemeMint simplifies the process of launching a memecoin by guiding you through each step with interactive prompts and automated scripts.

 ## Table of Contents